area17/twill-image/README.md

 - WebP and JPEG support
 - Lazy load (fade in) image with `IntersectionOserver`
 - Support native lazy loading with `loading='lazy'`
+- Support Tailwind CSS to apply default styles on images

 ## Contents